Matteo-Lea/Analytical-Field-Formulations-for-Slotless-Machines/Demagnetization_analysis_and_more/README.md

 canUseGPU()

-You can run the script if you get 1 as a logical value.
+You can run the script if you get 1 as a logical value .

 %--------------------------------------------------------------------------